-A while ago, I wrote about awkward lyrics in K-pop English songs.
+A while ago, I wrote about awkward English K-pop lyrics.
 Agencies and artists spend time, money, and effort on composing, producing, and choreography.
-Yet it still baffles me that they don’t bother to confer with a native English speaker on English lyrics.
+It still baffles me why they don’t confer with a native English speaker about their English K-pop lyrics.

-Imagine the outrage that would follow if I released songs with incorrect, awkward Korean.
+Imagine the outrage if I were to release songs with incorrect, awkward Korean.
 Would the Korean public welcome me with open arms?
 Or would I be mocked and shamed?
 I suspect the latter.

 And rightly so.
 There would be no logical reason not to ask a native Korean speaker to check my lyrics.
 It would be foolhardy of me to think that all my Korean lyrics would flow naturally.